-4. Contractor agrees to provide the services set forth in Paragraph (3) for a total cost not to exceed \$, which cost includes travel and all other expenses incurred by Contractor in performance of this contract.
-(Board, University, College or other appropriate name) agrees to pay Contractor in installments as follows:
+4. Contractor agrees to provide t he servic es set fo rth in Pa ragraph (3) for a total cost not to excee d \$, which o cost includ es travel and all o ther exp enses ir ncurred by Contractor in pe erforma nce of this contract.
+(Board, University , College e or othe er approp oriate name) agrees to o pay (Contractor in n installm ents as fo llows:

 4. Contractor agrees to provide the services set forth in Paragraph (3) at a cost of \$ per (here set forth the hourly, daily, etc. rate at which the contractor agrees to perform the services exclusive of travel expenses) with the total cost not to exceed \$ (Board, University, College or other appropriate name) (agrees/does not agree: choose one) to reimburse Contractor for travel expenses reasonably incurred in the performance of this contract plus a per diem allowance of \$ per day while on travel status in performance hereof.
 (Board, University, College or other appropriate name) agrees to pay Contractor in installments as follows: 5.
 The parties agree that the laws of the State of Nevada shall govern the validity, construction, interpretation, and effect of this contract.
-Any and all disputes arising out of or in connection with the contract shall be litigated only in theJudicial District Court in and for the County of, State of Nevada, and Contractor hereby expressly consents to the jurisdiction of said court. juniodiotion of odia oodit.
-6. The Contractor shall neither assign, transfer, nor delegate any rights, obligations, or duties under this agreement without the prior written consent of the (Board , University, College or other appropriate name). onivorsity, conogo or other appropriate name).
-7. The books, records, documents, and accounting procedures and practices of the Contractor relevant to this agreement shall be subject to inspection, examination, and audit by the (Board, University, College or other appropriate name). examination, and addit by the (Board, Oniversity, Conege of Other appropriate name).
-8. Any reports, studies, photographs, negatives, computer discs, or other documents or drawings prepared by Contractor in the performance of its obligations under this agreement shall be the exclusive property of the (Board, University, College or other appropriate
+Any and all disputes arising out of or in connection with the contract shall be litigated only in theJudicial District Court in and for the County of, State of Nevada, and Contractor hereby expressly consents to the jurisdiction of said court.
+6. The Contractor shall neither assign, transfer, nor delegate any rights, obligations, or duties under this agreement without the prior written consent of the (Board, University, College or other appropriate name).
+7. The books, records, documents, and accounting procedures and practices of the Contractor relevant to this agreement shall be subject to inspection, examination, and audit by the (Board, University, College or other appropriate name).
+8. Any reports, studies, photographs, negatives, computer discs, or other documents or drawings prepared by Contractor in the performance of its obligations under this agreement shall be the exclusive property of the (Board, University, College or other appropriate name) and all such materials, if any, shall be remitted to the (Board, University, College or other appropriate name) by Contractor upon completion, termination, or cancellation of this contract.
+Contractor shall not use, willingly allow, or cause to have such materials, if any, used for any purpose other than the performance of Contractor's obligations under this agreement without

-9. Contractor agrees to indemnify and save and hold harmless the Board of Regents of the Nevada System of Higher Education, the Nevada System of Higher Education, (the University, College, or other appropriate name), their agents, officers, and employees harmless from any and all claims, causes of action, or liability arising from the performance of this agreement by Contractor or Contractor's agents, officers, or employees.
+Contractor agrees to indemnify and save and hold harmless the Board of Regents of the Nevada System of Higher Education, the Nevada System of Higher Education. (the University, College, or other appropriate name), their agents, officers, and employees harmless from any and all claims, causes of action, or liability arising from the performance of this agreement by Contractor or Contractor's agents, officers, or employees.